dennismwagiru/koa/README.md

 Additionally, please add an admin interface for viewing values stored on the DB.
 And add unit tests where it makes sense.

 ### Requirements
+* Git is required to clone the application.
+Else you can download as a zip file, extract it and proceed with step 2
-* This application si configured to run on *Docker*.
+* This application is configured to run on *Docker*.
 It should therefore be preinstalled

   | Service    | Port |
   |------------|------|